Ps2Fino/pdf-converter-concatenator/README.md

-# docx2pdf tool with conversion
+# docx2pdf tool with concatenation
 Use this tool to convert docx files to pdf and concatenate them into a single pdf

 ## Rationale